mockoon/mockoon.com/content/articles/api-guide-what-are-rest-api.md

 ## Definition of a REST (or RESTful) API

 As we saw in the [previous part of this guide](/articles/api-guide-what-are-api/), there are many types of web APIs.
-What interests us most is one of the most popular implementations, the [REST, or RESTful, API](https://en.wikipedia.org/wiki/Representational_state_transfer).
+What interests us most is one of the most popular implementations, the **[REST, or RESTful, API](https://en.wikipedia.org/wiki/Representational_state_transfer)**.
 REST stands for **RE**presentational **S**tate **T**ransfer.
 It's a software architectural style that defines a set of **constraints** used to create standardized APIs.
 Web APIs adhering to the REST architectural constraints are called **RESTful APIs**.

 RESTful APIs must follow six constraints: **client-server architecture**, **statelessness**, **cacheability**, **layered system**, **code on demand**, and **uniform interface**.
 We will see four of them, perhaps the most important.

 ### Client-server architecture

-REST APIs are designed with a client-server architecture in mind, thus enforcing the principle of separation of concerns: separating the user interface from the data storage.
+REST APIs are designed with a **client-server architecture** in mind, thus enforcing the principle of separation of concerns: separating the user interface from the data storage.
 It has various benefits, but one of the most prominent is the portability of both the UI and the server.
 Many UI can be implemented for one server (or consume one API), and the server can scale and evolve independently from the UI.

 ### Uniform interface

-The uniform interface constraint aims at simplifying and decoupling the architecture to enable each part to evolve independently.
+The uniform interface constraint aims at simplifying and **decoupling the architecture to enable each part to evolve independently**.
 This concept includes four principles:

 - _Resource identification in requests_: The request should identify each resource.
 For RESTful web services, URIs are usually responsible for identifying resources.
 - _Resource manipulation through representations_: The client should have enough information regarding the resource to be able to modify or delete it.